digitallyinduced/ihp/Guide/controller.markdown

 render ShowPostView { .. }
 ```

 The `render` function automatically picks the right response format based on the `Accept` header of the browser.
-It will try to send a html response when html is requested, and will also try to send a json response when a json response is expected.
-A [`406 Not Acceptable`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/406) will be send when the `render` function cannot fullfil the requested `Accept` formats.
+It will try to send an html response when html is requested, and will also try to send a json response when a json response is expected.
+A [`406 Not Acceptable`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/406) will be send when the `render` function cannot fulfill the requested `Accept` formats.

 ### Rendering Plain Text